WhatTheDickens/engl340/mod-5/outcomes.md

 - Read *Walden: A Fluid-Text Edition*, "Editorial Introduction"
 - Poke around in the fluid-text edtion of *Walden*.
-- Leave a comment on a passage in *Walden* from "Where I Lived, and What I Lived For". <!-- Need to provide more direction here -->
+- Find one or more revisions to ["Where I Lived, and What I Lived For" in the fluid-text edition of *Walden*](https://digitalthoreau.org/walden/fluid/text/02.html) that interest you.
+Leave a comment on the revision(s) in the corresponding location in ["Where I Lived, and What I Lived For" in The Readers' Thoreau edition of *Walden*](https://commons.digitalthoreau.org/walden/where-i-lived-and-what-i-lived-for/where-i-lived-and-what-i-lived-for-1-12/).
+Explain how/why you think the revision(s) made a difference to Thoreau's meaning or the rhythm of his language.

 ### In class